Vegpathology/phyto-data-viz/computer-setup.md

 title: Computer Setup
 ---

-***WIS 6934 students will need their own laptops set up with R by week 2, Git by week 10, and SQL by week 13.***
+***Students will need their own laptops set up with R by week 3.
+We recommend also setting up Git by week 3 as well, but it is not required.***

 ### R